Skip to main content

 Once you’re on board, we’ll kit you out with a Poole Museum lanyard - your badge of honour!

-We ask volunteers to wear smart casual attire while on shift.
+We ask volunteers to wear smart casual attire while on shift., and we've got some rather lovely aprons for you - if you're happy to wear them.
 For some specific roles, we may provide a uniform to help you look the part (and feel it too) - except for our garden volunteers, who are welcome to dress for the weather and the weeds (sturdy shoes and comfy clothes encouraged!)

 Looking good, history hero.